-- (1) i' is a $(< \infty, \ge \lambda)$ -independence relation. - (2) K has joint embedding, no maximal models, and is stable in all cardinals. - (3) i' has base monotonicity, transitivity, disjointness, existence, symmetry, the left λ -witness property, and uniqueness.
+- (1) \mathfrak{i}' is a $(<\infty, \geq \lambda)$ -independence relation. - (2) K has joint embedding, no maximal models, and is stable in all cardinals. - (3) i' has base monotonicity, transitivity, disjointness, existence, symmetry, the left λ -witness property, and uniqueness.

 - (1) Straightforward.

-- (2) Because i is good.
+- (2) Because \mathbf{i} is good.

-- (3) Base monotonicity, transitivity, disjointness, existence, symmetry, and the left λ -witness property are straightforward.
+- (3) Base monotonicity, transitivity, disjointness, existence, and the left λ-witness property are straightforward.
+Now by Lemma 4.5, i has the right λ-witness property, and so symmetry follows easily.
 Uniqueness is by the shortness hypothesis.

 Lemma 14.7.
-Assume there exists a regular $\kappa \leq \lambda$ such that \mathfrak{i} has the left $(<\kappa)$ -model-witness property.
-Then \mathfrak{i}' has full model continuity.
+Assume there exists a regular $\kappa \leq \lambda$ such that i has the left ($< \kappa$)-model-witness property.
+Then i' has full model continuity.